 Keep these additional points in mind when you prepare to meet and vet your vendors:

 A high price tag shouldn’t always be a cause for concern.
 A higher quality initial investment may mean a reduction in repair or replacement costs down the road.

 A company that can meet your needs quickly and appropriately is a significant advantage, especially when trouble arises.

 Product quality counts

 Fresh produce is always preferable to shipments with limited shelf life.
 Be certain your vendors prioritize quality just as much as you do.

 Your supplier is a major resource.
 Choose those who you can trust and depend on.
 And when your suppliers treat you right, do the same.

-The food and beverage business may be a challenging one, but a strong network of restaurant suppliers can make all the difference.
-By arming yourself with the right business partners, it’s possible to set your restaurant on the right track from day one.
+A strong network of restaurant suppliers can make all the difference in the restaurant industry.
+It’s time to arm yourself with the right business partners and set your restaurant on the right track.

 Let us help your restaurant reach its true potential.
 Talk to one of our experts to learn more about how Lightspeed Restaurant can provide you with the technology supplies you need to run your business successfully.